clerixmaxime/events-api-lifecycle-demo/README.md

 _Since it is a breaking change of the API Contract, do not forget to change the API Version to 2.0._

 - Show the version number
-- Go back to the `RHTE API` summary and click the three dots
+- Go back to the `events API` summary and click the three dots
 - Click `Publish`, choose `GitHub`
-- Select your organisation, find your forked repository named `rhte-api`, select the branch `master`
+- Select your organisation, find your forked repository named `events-api`, select the branch `master`
 - In the resource field, put `openapi-spec.yaml`
 - Give a commit message and click `Publish API`